 The Paradigm Change blog, with a focus on substantive articles about the role of microbial toxicity in chronic illness.

 Many hundreds of people have made great strides toward wellness using Erik Johnson’s mold avoidance approach, and a number of Paradigm Change resources provide details on this.

 The book A Beginner’s Guide to Mold Avoidance (written by Erik and me) provides a basic introduction to the topic.
 It is available for free in PDF format to those signing up for occasional email updates on mold avoidance topics.

-The book also is available in Amazon Kindle format ($5.99).
+The book also is available in paperback and Kindle versions from Amazon.

 An in-depth Paradigm Change blog article summarizes some of the issues involved with cross-contamination of belongings.

 Another Paradigm Change blog article deals with the issue of outdoor toxins.

 A page of information about mold hypersensitivity reactions, suitable for sharing with family and friends.

 An article on how to determine whether buildings have a toxic mold problem.

 An article on dealing with acute problems with the potential of leading to mold growth.